 You’ve worked hard and are perfectly positioned to climb the corporate ladder – but nothing seems to be happening.
 Worse yet, your job hasn’t just stalled – it’s flat lining, and you don’t know why.
 Could you be quietly sabotaging your own career?

-Avoid these 10 mistakes at work:
+Avoid these mistakes in the office:

 Not switching off your phone

 Unless you’re on deadline, or expecting a life-changing call, consistently checking – or answering – your phone during a meeting is the height of rudeness and bosses HATE it.